zurmokeeper/excelize/README.md

 const ws1 = wb.addWorksheet('Sheet1');
 const ws2 = wb.addWorksheet('Sheet2');

-'#' is required, @zurmokeeper/exceljs is to distinguish internal links by '#', the default will be considered non-internal links, older versions also need to manually add '#' , how not to add if
+'#' is required, @zurmokeeper/exceljs is to distinguish internal hyperlink by '#', the default will be considered non-internal hyperlink, older versions also need to manually add '#' , how not to add if
-// internal link
+// internal hyperlink
 ws1.getCell('A1').value = { text: 'Sheet2', hyperlink: '#Sheet2!A1' };

-// internal link
+// internal hyperlink
 ws1.getCell('A1').value = { text: 'Sheet2', hyperlink: '#Sheet2!A1:B1' };

-// internal link
+// internal hyperlink
 ws1.getCell('A1').value = { text: 'Sheet2', hyperlink: '#A1:B1' };
 ```